ionos-cloud/ionosctl/docs/subcommands/backupunit-update.md

-      --cols strings           Columns to be printed in the standard output (default [BackupUnitId,Name,Email,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --email string           The e-mail address you want to update for the BackupUnit --force                  Force command to execute without user input -h, --help                   help for update
+      --cols strings           Columns to be printed in the standard output (default [BackupUnitId,Name,Email,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --email string           The e-mail address you want to update for the BackupUnit -f, --force                  Force command to execute without user input -h, --help                   help for update
   -o, --output string          Desired output format [text|json] (default "text")
       --password string        Alphanumeric password you want to update for the BackupUnit -q, --quiet                  Quiet output
-      --timeout int            Timeout option for Request for BackupUnit update [seconds] (default 60) --wait-for-request       Wait for the Request for BackupUnit update to be executed
+  -t, --timeout int            Timeout option for Request for BackupUnit update [seconds] (default 60) -w, --wait-for-request       Wait for the Request for BackupUnit update to be executed
 ```

 ## Examples